T-Hub and Medtronic partner to drive medical innovation in Hyderabad - ExBulletin

 T-Hub, India's leading startup incubator, has announced a strategic partnership with Medtronic, a global leader in healthcare technology.
 This partnership marks a major step forward in driving innovation and growth within India's dynamic health tech startup ecosystem.

-T-Hub startups also receive valuable mentorship, sponsorship, and expert guidance from MEIC to propel their ventures toward success.
-In addition, MEIC employees will also have the opportunity to participate in customized entrepreneurship workshops organized by T-Hub.

-India's health tech sector is experiencing rapid growth, boasting over 8,000 startups valued at around $2 billion, and expanding at a staggering rate of nearly 40%.
-This sector is predicted to reach $5.5 billion by 2025, and the T-Hub and Medtronic partnership is poised to further accelerate this growth trajectory.
+India's health technology sector is experiencing rapid growth, with over 8,000 startups valued at around $2 billion, expanding at an impressive rate of nearly 40%.
+1 This sector is projected to reach $5.5 billion by 2025, and the partnership with T-Hub and Medtronic is poised to further accelerate this growth trajectory.

+Echoing this sentiment, Mahankali Srinivas Rao, CEO of T-Hub, said: “Through our partnership with Medtronic, T-Hub continues our mission of incubating startups and driving innovation in health tech.
+Together, we will accelerate growth and support health tech startups.
+We are confident that we can increase our impact and pave the way to a brighter, healthier future for all.”

+Commenting on the partnership, Divya Prakash Joshi, MEIC Vice President and Site Leader, said: MEIC has been contributing to global healthcare excellence in Hyderabad for over a decade, and our team of dedicated engineers leverages innovative ideas to develop solutions that improve patient outcomes.
+I have produced it.
+Through this strategic partnership with T-Hub, we aim to leverage our expertise and resources to support health tech startups in India, foster a culture of innovation and drive growth in the sector.

 |